comphilip/koreader-wiki/Home.md

 WIKI in other languages:
 * [简体中文](wiki/KOReader维基)

+> NOTICE: Some of the content on the WIKI might be out of date.
+Please help make it better by opening an issue if you find any of the instructions unclear or confusing.

 ## Introduction

 KOReader is a document viewer for eink devices.
 The formats it supports include PDF, DjVu, XPS, CBZ, FB2, PDB, TXT, HTML, RTF, CHM, EPUB, DOC, MOBI, and ZIP files.